10 TIPS TO RELIEVE OSTEOARTHRITIS

 3. The best exercise is walking

-A good long walk at least three times a week, participating in a step-aerobics or low-impact exercise routine can produce great results.
 There is no proof that running is bad for the joints, but remember, it may flare up an injury if you already have one.
-Just remember to check with your health physician before beginning a new exercise program.

 Keep in mind that a person who does not exercise, even if free from the symptoms of illness or problems like arthritis, is not at their full potential.
-Check with a doctor, make a plan, and start exercises as soon as possible.

-Tips For Dealing With Arthritis Pain Daily
+5 Tips For Dealing With Arthritis Pain Daily

 Helpful Tips When Dealing With Arthritis Pain

-When dealing with arthritis, pain and swelling in the joints will make it difficult to do daily activities.
+Dealing with arthritis, pain and swelling in the joints will make it difficult to do daily activities.

 Whether you are subject to periodic bouts of pain or experience it all the time, functioning day to day may seem impossible at times.